mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
-- "

-Flooding of low lying land and roads is possible on 16 November 2025, especially in the Shipton Under Wychwood Area.
-The forecast is for a predominantly dry day today.
+- Flooding of low lying land and roads is possible on the evening of 16 November 2025, especially in the Shipton Under Wychwood Area.
+The forecast is for a predominantly dry evening.
 Levels are now falling along much of the River Evenlode.
 Levels are stable on the River Glyme.

 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 19:00 16 November 2025 or as the situation change"
+This message will be updated by 09:00 on 17 November 2025 or as the situation change.

 - Flood alert: River Thames and its small tributaries from Calcutt to Lechlade
 - "